janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![Arrival in La Roque Esclapon](./images/02-arrival-in-la-roque-esclapon.jpg)

 The rain continued for the descend down the hill and only stopped when we arrived in the village of **La Roque Esclapon**.
 We got quite cold and in the end decided to rent a "three room tent" with a small kitchen and a small heater.
-This simple tent felt almost lavish for us and it did well to lift up our mood.
+This simple tent felt lavish to us and it did well to lift up our mood.
 We had a hearty dinner, played some games and just enjoyed each other's company.
+Finding sleep was not a problem that night.

 ![Warming up at the campsite](./images/02-warming-up-ath-the-campsite.jpg)